nimbal/nimbalwear/README.md

 # Changes by version

+v0.19.3
+- bug fix: adjust filter order in activity module
+- bug fix: fix error when trying to run activity module with no sleep detected

 v0.19.2
 - bug fix: properly calculates sample indices to be removed - no longer attempts to remove sample beyond end of window